IVF Failure What Next?

 What are the chances of getting pregnant with IVF?

-Even with the best of embryo and endometrium the success rate of IVF treatment is limited to 35% on an average worldwide.
+Even with the best of embryo and endometrium the success rate of IVF treatment is low on an average worldwide.
 It may be due to the restricted natural fertility in human being.
-However, the following causes can be discussed for future treatment.
+However, the following can help success in future IVF treatment.

 Why does IVF fail the first time?

 IVF failure often doesn’t have an obvious reason.
 Many patients conceive in the second round of IVF treatment with the same circumstances.
-Often patients are confused with the question IVF failure what next?
+Often patients wonder with the question IVF failure what next?
 First time failure may happen without any reason.
 Few causes of IVF failure are outlines below.

 It may be due to low embryo quality.
 Remember to discuss with your specialist about the quality of embryo before embryo transfer.
 Again, this embryo quality may be due to poor eggs or sperm in the couple.
 Usually blastocyst culture chooses the best quality embryo and predict better success.

 Some women may yield poor quality eggs in IVF process.
 Women with PCOS, poor ovarian reserve or endometriosis are at risk of low quality eggs.
 Your embryologist can disclose the quality of eggs after oocyte retrieval.
 Further IVF process can be stopped at this point.
 IVF protocol also affects the quality of eggs.
 Hence your IVF specialist may suggest different injections and protocol after failed IVF.
-Poor egg quality is caused by diminished ovarian reserve and is one of a common cause of infertility, especially in women over 35.
-Poor egg quality is closely associated with chromosomal abnormalities in embryos.
+Poor egg quality may be due to diminished ovarian reserve.
+Moreover, it is one of a common cause of infertility, especially in women over 35.
+Poor egg quality also gives rise to chromosomal abnormalities in embryos.

 During a woman’s reproductive years, the lining of uterus, the endometrium, changes through cycles of growth, maturation and shedding.
 All of these changes are dependent upon a normal hormone balance by the functioning ovary.
 The endometrium thickens in the early phase succeeding menstruation and show a trilaminar pattern.
 Absence of this patter can indicate lower receptivity.
 Your IVF specialist may cancer embryo transfer if your endometrium doesn’t not reach 8mm in thickness or trilaminar pattern.
 In PCOS women often endometrium is thick and show effect of androgens.
-Frozen embryo transfer under down regulation can be tried for them.
+However, frozen embryo transfer under down regulation is an option for these couples..

 The LH blood test measures the amount of luteinizing hormone, which is also secreted by the pituitary gland.
 In women, LH levels rise at mid-cycle; within 24 to 36 hours, ovulation occurs.
 Higher-than-normal levels of LH indicate several disorders, including ovarian failure and polycystic ovary disease.

 Estradiol is the most important form of estrogen.
-It is primarily made in and released from the ovaries, adrenal cortex and the placenta, and it is responsible for the growth of the breasts, outer genitals, uterus, fallopian tubes and vagina.
+It is primarily a hormone of the ovaries, adrenal cortex and the placenta, and it is responsible for the growth of the breasts, outer genitals, uterus, fallopian tubes and vagina.

 The natural levels of prolactin in the body change throughout the day.
 Levels gradually rise overnight and are at their highest in the morning.
 High levels of prolactin in the blood can stop the ovaries from making the hormone estrogen and may cause infertility.
 Thyroid hormones are important in preventing miscarriage and aiding fetal brain development.
 Low levels of thyroid hormone can interfere with the release of an egg from your ovary (ovulation), which impairs fertility.

 Anti-Müllerian hormone (AMH), a marker of ovarian reserve, declines over a woman’s reproductive lifespan.
-AMH is highly correlated with a woman’s age and number of primordial ovarian follicles.
-AMH concentrations slowly decrease with increasing age until becoming undetectable ∼5 years before menopause.
+AMH directly depends on a woman’s age and number of primordial ovarian follicles.
+The concentrations slowly decrease with increasing age until becoming undetectable ∼5 years before menopause.

 AMH serum concentration does accurately reflect the size of the pool of antral follicles, representing the quantity of the remaining primordial follicles.